 Following the sound of the voice calling to him, he climbed the hill and came face to face with a beautiful lady in an aura of light who said she was “the ever Virgin, Mother of the true God.”
 Speaking in the local dialect, Nahuatl, she asked him to convey to the bishop that she wished a church to be erected on the spot where she stood.

-Juan Diego obeyed but Don Zumárraga did not believe him.
+Juan Diego obeyed but Bishop Zumárraga did not believe him.
 Two more times the lady appeared with the same request, and, finally, the prelate asked for a sign as a proof of the apparition’s authenticity.

 As news of the stupendous miracle spread, so did the Catholic Faith.
 As the natives flocked to Juan Diego’s tilma with their sorrows and joys, plaints and petitions, Mary’s silent sweetness, love and purity effectively won over the hearts of the Mexican people.

 To them, she was – and is to this day – “their queen”, La Guadalupana.